MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/PSScriptAnalyzer/using-scriptanalyzer.md

 ### Using custom rules in Visual Studio Code

-It is also possible to use the custom rules that are provided in the settings file in Visual Studio Code.
+It's also possible to use the custom rules that are provided in the settings file in Visual Studio Code.
 This is done by adding a Visual Studio Code workspace settings file (`.vscode/settings.json`).

 ```json